arunmano121/mortgage_calculator/docs/source/index.rst

-.. mortgage_calculator documentation master file, created by sphinx-quickstart on Sat Mar 13 19:22:17 2021.
+..
+Mortgage Calculator documentation master file, created by sphinx-quickstart on Sun Mar 14 22:38:31 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.